Ibrahim-AlKhalil-Mohamed/Ibrahim.A.Mohamed-Practice-Page-V1.1/README.md

 - Description lists
 - Tables: Basic table structure demonstrating rows, columns, and header cells.
 - Colors: Demonstration of text and background colors using different methods (color names, RGB, and hex codes).
-- iFrames: Embedding an iframe to display external content.
+- iFrames: Embedding an iframe to display external content , embedded an example advertisement.
 #### Footer:

 - A link to the second page ("Page 2")